KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Benedict Evans revisted the above Sub-Saharan Africa slide in a [Twitter thread](https://twitter.com/BenedictEvans/status/583489997203869698) on April 2, 2015.

 ### Gap Analysis
-Does this description of a successful organization of the future fit the United Methodist Church?
-If not, should the United Methodist Church be more like this description?

 One way to now may be to analyze a church that does already fit this description.
 The name of the church is [LifeChurch](http://www.lifechurch.tv).